Semantan MRT station: Other Bus Services

-The station is also served by RapidKL trunk buses at bus stops on either side of Jalan Semantan, and accessed via both entrances of the station.
+The station is also served by Rapid KL trunk buses at bus stops on either side of Jalan Semantan and accessed via both entrances of the station.
 Semantan station is also served by a Kelana Jaya Line feeder bus route, connecting it with the Bangsar LRT station.
-The bus stop for the feeder bus is at Jalan Dungun, accessed via entrance B.
+The bus stop for the feeder bus is at Jalan Dungun, accessed via Entrance B.